All advice is given in good faith and believed to be correct but is followed at you own risk..

 They were a well-worn faded grey.
 After dying they almost looked new!
 They still look good after several years.

 I used Autosmart 'midnight black' carpet dye.
 It's used by valeters and often availabe from them.
 It's also sold on EBay and Amazon.
-At the time of writing, it's around £10 for 500ml.
-I estimate you need about 5 litres to dye all the carpets in a Bongo.
+I estimate you need about 5 litres to dye all the carpets in a Bongo

 I decanted the dye into a cheap hand-held spray bottle I sprayed a thin coat, allowed it to dry and applied another coat.
 It took about 5 coats to achieve the depth of colour I wanted.